 I was also amazed by Plato’s naive prescription for how to arrange politics – you put the brightest lads into a school where they are taught Philosophy and how to govern, and this fits them to be the future rulers!
 He too didn’t have any inkling of Sin — that even the wisest of us have a natural inclination to look after Number One.
 The people who invented the mono-God of altruistic ethics, and wrote the Bible, did at least know this!

 PHILOSOPHERS FASTENED ONTO DEDUCTIVE LOGIC

 We are told that the first philosophers thought that, to arrive at true knowledge, they first had to start with self-evident postulates that couldn’t be wrong, and then use deductive logic on them to reach further truths.
-They didn’t use their senses because these had sometimes fooled them; and because their mathematics, which had been so successful at gaining knowledge, consisted of deducing from self-evident postulates (from here).
+They didn’t use their senses because they noticed that these had sometimes fooled them; and because their mathematics consisted of deducing from self-evident postulates, and had been so successful at gaining knowledge (from here).
 That was still the thinking of Descartes in about 1637 AD (see here and here).

 Did Aristotle really say that this was all Philosophy amounted to?
 Did Philosophy through the ages remain dedicated to deductive logic alone?
 It seems incredible that either of these be true.
 But due to my alienation from that cast of mind and my inability to credit what they were saying, I still don’t know!
 I can’t work it out.
 If that was all Philosophy ever did, it could only have produced tautologies or truisms.
 Why wasn’t this obvious?